“In the beginning was the Word, and the Word was…”

-Others might recognize it as a conflation of the lead-in to a Moody Blues tune, OM, from In Search of the Lost Chord, and the title of a song from another album (yes “album”; I’m old), In the Beginning, from On the Threshold of a Dream.
+Others might recognize it as a conflation of the lead-in to a Moody Blues tune, OM, from In Search of the Lost Chord, and the title of a song from another album, In the Beginning, from On the Threshold of a Dream.

 Or as I sometimes put it, “I am, therefore I think.”

 But I digress.
-But get used to it; I digress a lot.
+Get used to that; I digress a lot.
 That’s another reason for this blog: so I can digress wantonly at will.

 So now that you know we can begin.
 With words, words, words.

 Actually, we’ve about come to the end of the words for now.
 I mostly just wanted to say, “Hello!
 Welcome!
 Drop by any time; our doors are always open.”

 I will close with this: Today would have been my 13th wedding anniversary.

 It isn’t, because the whole marriage thing turned out to be a disaster (and, yes, I am bitter; very, very bitter), but it seemed an appropriate date to begin this blog.

 There’s also that whole “American Independence Day” thing.
 Fireworks, Founding Fathers, Freedom, etc.

 Plus I know some people who were born this day, and there’s a relative who died.